mariana-santos/alura-studies/README.md

-# TO-DO list project bulit with React, SASS and Typescipt.
+# TO-DO list project built with React, SASS and Typescipt.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).